 Rash Symptoms and Signs

-Most rashes tend to be itchy.
+Most rashes tend to be itchy, although some, especially the most serious, may be painful or burning.
 Rashes can be further subdivided into itchy or non-itchy.

 - flat (macular),